<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 • Obtain valuable insights

-Good communications with your stakeholders will result in gathering valuable feedback from them.
+Good communication with your stakeholders will result in gathering valuable feedback from them.
 They can provide important insights and help fill in project gaps, especially those who have a high level of expertise related to your project.

 • Mitigate risks